cebbens/antaeus/README.md

 ### Miscellaneous

-All libraries where updated to its latest versions, including Javalin and Kotlin Standart.
+All libraries where updated to its latest versions, including Javalin and Kotlin Standard.
 Bug fixes and enhancements are always welcome as long as they do not affect current proper and correct app functioning (which in this case it does not 😉).

 ### ToDos